WenderHost/nccagent-extras/readme.txt

 I've built the NCC website using Elementor and the Hello Elementor theme.
 This is where I add additional code and CSS.

 == Changelog ==

+= 3.6.0 =
+* Saving Product Finder DataTables data in a single location so that the saved state for the finder carries over between different pages (e.g. settings on `/product-finder/` will carry over to `/plans/`).

 = 3.5.3 =
 * Adding a 302 Redirect for invalid Carrier &gt; Products so that we'll redirect back to the parent Carrier.